sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Subject:

 : A composite information element.
 Like Attributes, subjects have a name and are composed of attributes and/or other subjects.
 Every IE that is part of a subject can have a quantitiy associated with it (e.g. zero-one, none-unbounded).
 The content IE of a subject can be an unordered or an ordered list.

+: In contrast to the definitions of subject provided by {{RFC4949}}, a subject in the scope of SACM is neither "a system entity that causes information to flow among objects or changes the system state" nor "a name of a system entity that is bound to the data items in a digital certificate".

+: In the context of SACM, a subject is a semantic composite of information elements about a system entity that is a target endpoint.
+Every acquirable subject---as defined in the scope of SACM---about a target endpoint represents and therefore identifies every subject---as defined by {{RFC4949}}---that is a component of that target endpoint.
+The semantic difference between both definitions can be subtle in practice and is in consequence important to highlight.

 Supplicant: